Types of outlet installation

 Electrical

-When installing new outlets or replacing old ones, it's important to follow local electrical codes and safety best practices.
-For any major electrical work, it's generally recommended to hire a licensed electrician to ensure the job is done properly and safely.
+When installing new outlets or replacing old ones, it's important to ensure they are wired properly and up to electrical code for safety.
+For any electrical work beyond basic outlet replacement, it's best to hire a licensed and insured electrician to ensure the job is done correctly.

 Step-by-Step Guide